Existential risk from artificial intelligence: Potential AI capabilities

+One argument for the plausibility of these risks is that human beings dominate other species because their brains have capabilities other animals lack.
+If AI surpasses human intelligence and reaches superintelligence, it might become uncontrollable.
+Another source of concern comes from misuse by humans.
+For example, AI may enable bioterrorist attacks by facilitating the creation of viruses that are both highly transmissible and lethal.

-General Intelligence
+General intelligence

 Artificial general intelligence (AGI) is typically defined as a system that performs at least as well as humans in most or all intellectual tasks.
-A 2022 survey of AI researchers found that 90% of respondents expected AGI would be achieved in the next 100 years, and half expected the same by 2061.
-Meanwhile, some researchers dismiss existential risks from AGI as "science fiction" based on their high confidence that AGI will not be created anytime soon.
+In May 2023, some researchers dismissed existential risks from AGI as "science fiction" based on their high confidence that AGI would not be created anytime soon.
+But in August 2023, a survey of 2,778 AI researchers found that most believed that AGI would be achieved by 2040.

 Breakthroughs in large language models (LLMs) have led some researchers to reassess their expectations.
-Notably, Geoffrey Hinton said in 2023 that he recently changed his estimate from "20 to 50 years before we have general purpose A.I." to "20 years or less".
+Notably, Geoffrey Hinton said in 2023 that he had recently changed his estimate from "20 to 50 years before we have general purpose A.I." to "20 years or less".

 Superintelligence

+A plot showing the length of coding tasks achievable by leading AI models with a 50% success rate.
+The data, from 2025, suggest an exponential rise.

-In contrast with AGI, Bostrom defines a superintelligence as "any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest", including scientific creativity, strategic planning, and social skills.
+In contrast with AGI, Bostrom defines superintelligence as "any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest", including scientific creativity, strategic planning, and social skills.
 He argues that a superintelligence can outmaneuver humans anytime its goals conflict with humans'.
 It may choose to hide its true intent until humanity cannot stop it.
 Bostrom writes that in order to be safe for humanity, a superintelligence must be aligned with human values and morality, so that it is "fundamentally on our side".

 Stephen Hawking argued that superintelligence is physically possible because "there is no physical law precluding particles from being organised in ways that perform even more advanced computations than the arrangements of particles in human brains".

 When artificial superintelligence (ASI) may be achieved, if ever, is necessarily less certain than predictions for AGI.
 In 2023, OpenAI leaders said that not only AGI, but superintelligence may be achieved in less than 10 years.